jeffhodsdon/SwinjectPropertyLoader/README.md

 Properties are values that can be loaded from resources that are bundled with your application/framework.
 Properties can then be used when assembling definitions in your container.

-There are 2 types of support property formats:
+There are 3 types of supported property formats:

  - JSON (`JsonPropertyLoader`)
  - Plist (`PlistPropertyLoader`)
+ - TOML (`TomlPropertyLoader`)

 Each format supports the types specified by the format itself.
 If JSON format is used then your basic types: `Bool`, `Int`, `Double`, `String`, `Array` and `Dictionary` are supported.
 For Plist, all types supported by the Plist are supported which include all JSON types plus `NSDate` and `NSData`.
+For TOML, all TOML types are supported including integers, floats, booleans, strings, dates, arrays, and tables (which are flattened to dot-notation keys for easy property access).

-JSON property files also support comments which allow you to provide more context to your properties besides your property key names.
-For example:
+JSON and TOML property files support comments which allow you to provide more context to your properties besides your property key names.

+**JSON comments:**
 ```js
 {
     // Comment type 1